PHart3/colimits-agda/HoTT-Agda/README.md

 - The first part is exported in the module `lib.Basics` and contains essential constructions.
 - The second part is found in `lib.types` and develops type formers, including the inductive definition of colimits in Type (which we also call ordinary colimits).
-  It also contains new facts about homogeneous types and reformulates some of the basic theory of the Suspension type.
+  It also contains new facts about homogeneous types and reformulates some of the basic theory of the suspension type.
 - The third part is found in `lib.wild-cats` and develops wild category theory.
+  Here are some notable results found in this part:
-  In particular, it shows that 2-coherent left adjoints between wild categories preserve colimiting cocones (`Ladj-colim.agda`).
+	- A 2-coherent left adjoint between wild categories preserves colimiting cocones (`Ladj-colim.agda`).
+	- Given univalent wild bicategories equipped with orthogonal factorization systems and a wild adjunction between them that satisfies a reasonable hexagon identity, if the right adjoint preserves the right class, then the left adjoint preserves the left class (`Adj-OFS-wc.agda`).
-  It also develops a lot of general theory about (co)cones.
+	- A lot of general theory about (co)cones.

 ### Homotopy (directory `theorems/homotopy/`)

-This directory contains a proof of the 2-coherence of the Suspension-Loop adjunction.
+This directory contains a proof of the 2-coherence of the suspension-loop adjunction.
-This property of the adjunction lets us prove that the Suspension functor preserves colimits.
+This property of the adjunction lets us prove that the suspension functor preserves colimits.
 As a corollary, we prove that pointed colimits preserve acyclic types via the construction of coslice colimits from `../Colimit-code`.
 Note that the proof of 2-coherence relies on our work on homogeneous types.